Lectures on LHC Physics: QCD

 \subsection{Parton shower}

 In LHC phenomenology we are usually less interested in fixed-order perturbation theory than in logarithmically enhanced QCD effects.
-Therefore, we will not deepen our discussion of hadronic rates as shown in Eq.(\ref{eq:qcd_hadronic}) based on fixed-order partonic cross sections convoluted with parton densities obeying the DGLAP equation.
+Therefore, we will not deepen our discussion of hadronic rates as shown in Eq.\eqref{eq:qcd_hadronic} based on fixed-order partonic cross sections convoluted with parton densities obeying the DGLAP equation.
 In Section~\ref{sec:qcd_resum_collinear} we have already seen that there exist more functions with the same structure as solutions to the DGLAP equation.
-In this section we will look for other structures which obey the DGLAP equation, leading us to Sudakov form factors and the parton shower.
-In Section~\ref{sec:qcd_soft} we will discuss some of the physical properties of the parton shower. {\sl Per se} it it not clear how jet radiation described by the parton shower and jet radiation described by fixed-order QCD processes are linked.
-In Section~\ref{sec:qcd_ckkw} we will discuss ways to combine the two approaches in realistic LHC simulations, bringing us very close to contemporary research topics.
+In Section~\ref{sec:qcd_sudakov} we will derive one such object which we can use to describe jet radiation of incoming and outgoing partons in hard processes.
+These Sudakov factors will immediately lead us to a parton shower.
+They are based on universal patterns in jet radiation which we will in detail study in Section~\ref{sec:qcd_multiple} and \ref{sec:qcd_dipoles}.
+In Section~\ref{sec:qcd_ordered} we will introduce a key property of the parton shower, the ordered splitting of partons in several approximation.